UCSD-SUMS/sums-vue/src/past-events.md

 ## 2023-2024

+### Undergraduate Research in Mathematics Workshop 2023

+This workshop gave an introduction to mathematics research at UCSD, REUs, and research in math-adjacent fields.
+The slides for this presentation can be found [here](https://docs.google.com/presentation/d/1IKsUyRTjbYqLAO-8aqVs-svpsHMGRyR0Qb98IJuw08U/edit?usp=sharing)

+---

 ### <Math>\LaTeX</Math> Workshop

 The link to the work that is going to be done during the workshop can be found [here](https://github.com/UCSD-SUMS/sums-vue/blob/master/SUMS_LaTeX_Handout_FA23.pdf).
 The slides for the workshop can be found [here](https://github.com/UCSD-SUMS/sums-vue/blob/master/SUMS_LaTeX_Workshop_FA23.pdf).
 The <Math>\LaTeX</Math> document that was being worked on during the workshop can be found [here](https://github.com/UCSD-SUMS/sums-vue/blob/master/SUMS_LaTeX_Handout_FA23.tex).

+---

 ### Careers in Finance